InventorForgeMakerspace/Bouncer/README.md

 # Bouncer [![Build Status](https://travis-ci.org/InventorForgeMakerspace/Bouncer.svg?branch=master)](https://travis-ci.org/InventorForgeMakerspace/Bouncer)
 Raspberry Pi wifi door control and HVAC control scripts

 We use a raspberry pi attached to a piface to control a magnetic lock at the Forge.
 Members come to the space, join the members wireless network and then access a node.js page from their phone that causes these scripts to fire.
 The scripts talk to our Ubiquiti access point to determine what device is inside the space and to write alerts into slack regarding the status of the door, who unlocked it, etc.

 ## How to Build

-1. Use `make` to install dependencies.
-You may need to prepend `sudo -H`, depending on your system's configuration.
+1. Use `setup.py` to install dependencies.
+You may need to prepend `sudo`, depending on your system's configuration.

      ```sh
-    make init
+    python setup.py develop
     ```
-2. Use `make` to run tests.
+2. Use `setup.py` to run tests.

     ```sh
-    make test
+    python setup.py test
     ```

+Installing the package via `setup.py` is not yet supported.

 ## License